 Will it harm deer to eat pumpkins?
 No, I don’t think so – It’s simply that they won’t benefit from it either.

-What I said above is valid for deer that occasionally munch away on a pumpkin.
+What I said above is valid for deer occasionally munching on a pumpkin.
 It will be a whole different story if you set up a “real” feeding site.
-The transition from browse to feed deer comes with other challenges.
+The transition from browsing to feeding deer comes with other challenges.

 “Transition from Browse to Feed Deer receive little nutritional value from a new food source for about two weeks of feeding, since stomach microorganisms must adjust to the diet change.
 Ironically, while well-intentioned people try to help the deer by feeding, they may be harming them due to the time and energy needed to convert the microorganisms.”